skip to content

 Jewish life in Leipzig

 Jewish life in Germany has a long history.
 The first written record dates back to the 4th century.
 The 1700th anniversary will be celebrated throughout Germany with a festival year in 2021.
-Saxony has also experienced a very far-reaching upswing due to Jewish people.
+Jewish people have greatly contributed to the success of Saxony.
 For example, as merchants, freedom fighters, women’s rights activists, revolutionaries, lawyers, doctors, artists, scientists and entrepreneurs, they have left their mark on the past and present.

 The earliest evidence of Jewish life in Saxony is found in Meissen and Altzella and dates back to the 11th century.
-In Leipzig, the presence of a Jewish population is attested in the first half of the 13th century; around 1250, a settlement called “Judenburg” existed outside the city walls .
+In Leipzig, the presence of a Jewish population is recorded in the first half of the 13th century; around 1250, a settlement called “Judenburg” existed outside the city walls.
 After their expulsion, a new settlement formed in the middle of the 13th century.
 There is evidence of at least three Jewish families living in Leipzig in 1364.
-They did not form a community of their own.
+However, they did not form a community of their own.
 Consequently, they did not possess any of the important social facilities of such a community, such as a Jewish cemetery .

-Until a central water supply system was built in the towns and communities, Jewish housewives had similar difficulties as their Christian neighbours.
-They had to carry water from their own or one of the public wells into their homes, laboriously wash their laundry, keep clean water ready for drinking or cooking, bathe their children and clean the living rooms.
-The effort was greater in Jewish families than in Christian ones because of the very detailed religious regulations – e.g. the exact observance of rituals, prayer times, as well as food regulations.
-Jewish women had to pay close attention to where they bought meat, how they cleaned poultry, which vegetables they chose, and what food they were not allowed to cook together.
-Dishes for Shabbat had to be pre-cooked and preserved, as (domestic) work was forbidden from sunset on Friday until sunset on Saturday.
-The observance of food and living rules was/is an important aspect of Jewish life, which were often difficult to implement due to exclusionary regulations of the (Christian) sovereigns.
+Until a central water supply system was built in towns and villages, Jewish housewives had similar difficulties as their Christian neighbours.
+They had to carry water from their own well or a public well into their homes.
+Then they had to take on the laborious task of washing laundry, keeping water clean for drinkign and cooking, bathign their children, and cleaning their homes.
+It was harder for Jewish families than their Christian counterparts because of strict religious rules – e.g. the precise observance of rituals, prayer times, as well as food regulations.
+Jewish women had to pay close attention to where they bought meat, how they cleaned poultry, which vegetables they chose, and which foods they were not allowed to cook together.
+Dishes for Shabbat had to be pre-cooked and preserved, as work, inclduing domestic work, was forbidden from sunset on Friday until sunset on Saturday.
+The observance of food and living rules was and is an important aspect of Jewish life, which were only made harder in the past due to exclusionarr regulations by Christian sovereigns.

-It was not uncommon for the Jewish population in medieval cities to be subjected to discrimination, which sometimes led to violent attacks.
-In addition to accusations of usury, after the first occurrence of the plague in Central Europe in 1348/49 accusations were made against members of Jewish communities that they were poisoning wells in order to spread the plague in this way.
-This led to severe pogroms against the Jewish population in Leipzig in 1350.
-So it says in the Leipzig annals of Johann Jacob Vogel:
+It was not uncommon for the Jewish population in medieval cities to be subjected to discrimination that sometimes led to attacks.
+In addition to accusations of usury, after the first occurrence of the plague in Central Europe in 1348/49 accusations were made against members of Jewish communities that they were poisoning wells in order to spread the plague.
+This led to deadly pogroms against the Jewish population in Leipzig in 1350.
+It recorded in the Leipzig annals of Johann Jacob Vogel:

 In this year a terrible and cruel pestilence /which has already lasted for three years/ has been rampant everywhere/that many people have died (…) And because the Jews were suspected/of having poisoned the wells/they have been persecuted/killed and killed in great numbers.

-This situation preveiled until the end of the 17th century.
-With the beginning of the 18th century, Jewish merchants were now allowed to settle on Leipzig’s Brühl during the trade fair period.
-Many Jewish merchants from Brody (northern Galicia), Russia, Hungary and the former Polish republic came to trade in the fair city over many decades.
+This situation prevailed until the end of the 17th century.
+The situation schanged at the beginning of the 18th century, when Jewish merchants were allowed to settle on Leipzig’s Brühl during the trade fair.
+Many Jewish merchants from Brody in northern Galicia, Russia, Hungary and the former Polish republic came to trade in the fair city over the decades.

-An increasing equality of rights developed for the Jewish population in Saxony.
-From the 1830s onwards, the Jewish community in Leipzig grew.
+The Jewish population in Saxony continued to gain rights as time progressed.
+From the 1830s onwards the Jewish community in Leipzig grew.
 More and more Jewish people were drawn to Leipzig, a cosmopolitan city of trade and fairs.
-Many Jewish residents settled in the Waldstraßenviertel.
-The Waldstraßenviertel – like other Wilhelminian quarters in this city – was built up with modern, representative middle-class houses for the first time at this time.
-For a long time, Jewish and non-Jewish residents lived together in good neighbourliness.
+Many Jewish residents decided to settle in the Waldstraßenviertel.
+The Waldstraßenviertel – like other Wilhelminian quarters in this city – was filled with modern, representative middle-class houses for the first time.
+For a long time, Jewish and non-Jewish residents lived together in peace and friendliness.

-On 2 June 1847, the founding process of the Jewish Religious Community of Leipzig came to an end.
+On 2 June 1847, the Jewish Religious Communits was founded.
 After only one year of planning and construction, the main synagogue on Gottschedstraße was consecrated for its intended purpose on 10 September 1855 by a representative of Reform Judaism and Jewish scholar Rabbi Adolf (Aron) Jellinek.

-The Jewish community had many opportunities to come together for prayer in synagogues, prayer rooms and private homes; and there were several rabbis, each catering for the Orthodox, Reform or other Jewish affiliations.
+The Jewish community had many opportunities to come together for prayer in synagogues, prayer rooms and private homes; and there were several rabbis, each catering for the Orthodox, Reform and other Jewish affiliations.

-One of those best-known in the community was teacher and preacher Rabbi Dr Abraham Mayer Goldschmidt, who moved from Warsaw to Leipzig with his wife Henriette Goldschmidt (née Benas) and his three sons from his first marriage three years after the dedication of the large synagogue.
+One of the best-known members of the community was teacher and preacher Rabbi Dr Abraham Mayer Goldschmidt, who moved from Warsaw to Leipzig with his wife Henriette Goldschmidt (née Benas) and his three sons, who came from his first marriage, three years after the dedication of the large synagogue.

-Particularly the activities of Jewish women continue to have an impact on Leipzig’s cityscape to this day, e.g. the Ariowitsch House or the Eitingon Hospital.
-The Association for Family and National Education, initiated and led by Henriette Goldschmidt, was interdenominational and not a pure women’s association.
-Like other civic women’s associations, the Leipzig associations of the local branch of the JFB, the Jewish Women’s Federation, primarily performed voluntary social work, which could be supplemented by the use of paid professionals for certain tasks.
-The associations were open to socially committed women.
+The activities of Jewish women continue to have a great impact on Leipzig’s cityscape to this day, e.g. the Ariowitsch House and the Eitingon Hospital.
+The Association for Family and National Education, initiated and led by Henriette Goldschmidt, was interdenominational and not purely a women’s association.
+Like other civic women’s associations, the Leipzig associations of the local branch of the JFB, the Jewish Women’s Federation, primarily performed voluntary social work, which was sometimes supplemented with the use of paid professionals for certain tasks.
+The associations were open to women committed to social causes.
 Multiple memberships were common, as was simultaneous involvement in other charitable associations in the community.

-In 1910, the Leipzig local group of the JFB and the related women’s associations were founded, which were active until the National Socialists seized power.
+In 1910, the Leipzig local group of the JFB and the related women’s associations were founded, andwere active until the National Socialists seized power.
 These included the Israelite Women’s Association, the Women’s Association “Ruth”, the Israelite Kindergarten, Tagesheim e.
-V. and the Sisters’ Association of Leipzig Lodge XXXXIII No. 496 of the Independent Order Bnai Brith (U.O.B.B.) as well as the Israelite Savings and Insurance Association for girls who had left school, to which men also belonged.
+V. and the Sisters’ Association of Leipzig Lodge XXXXIII No. 496 of the Independent Order Bnai Brith (U.O.B.B.) as well as the Israelite Savings and Insurance Association for girls who had left school, an organization to which men also belonged.

-Women from religiously or economically influential families predominantly cooperated in the management of the associations.
-Until the First World War, the associations carried out self-help work that was autonomous from the majority society, which also served to secure livelihoods and strengthen the Jewish community against internal and external development risks.
+Women from religiously or economically influential families were predominantly involved in the management of such associations.
+Until the First World War, the associations carried out self-help work that was autonomous from the majority of society.
+They also served as a way to secure livelihoods and strengthen the Jewish community against internal and external risks.

 In 1925, 12,594 people of Jewish denomination lived in Leipzig.
 In 1931, there were 17 synagogues of various orientations and prayer houses in the city – from liberal to reform Jewish to orthodox Judaism – as well as 8 Jewish charitable institutions.